Teodor92/personal-site/_pages/about.md

 - Refining, defining, developing, testing, deploying, and supporting several end-to-end features such as payment integrations with Stripe and PayPal, integration with headless CMS systems and cart recovery email functionality.
 - Creating new microservices and splitting existing ones to improve system performance and scalability.
 - Continuously monitoring and analyzing system metrics, troubleshoot issues and apply bug fixes or escalate when necessary.
-- Actively participating in internal code quality initiatives, and mentoring and sharing knowledge with team members to improve the overall development process.
+- Actively participating in internal code quality initiatives, mentoring and sharing knowledge with team members to improve the overall development process.
-- All of the above was achieved via TypeScript, React, Nest.js, Node.js, and deployed on AWS.
+- All the above was achieved via TypeScript, React, Nest.js, Node.js, and deployed on AWS.

 ### **[Software University](https://softuni.bg/)** - **Part-time Lecturer** - Remote - _(May 2020 - Present)_